Understand why you behave the way you do.

 Both fight and flight are readily understandable.
 We are ready to either fight or to run from the predator.

-Attachment cry is a new concept to most people.
+Attachment cry is a new concept for most people.
 In attachment cry, we turn to the nearest person and say, often wordlessly, “See me.
 Hear me.
 Save me.”

 This makes sense from an evolutionary perspective.
 If fighting the predator hasn’t worked, and running away isn’t a possibility, then maybe another person can come to our aid to rescue us.